 The Committee meets at least twice a year to consider the annual report and half-year report and any other matters as specified under its terms of reference.
-During the year and up to the date of this report, the Audit Committee has: reviewed financial results for publication; reviewed the performance and effectiveness, objectiveness and independence of the auditor and considered its re-appointment and remuneration; reviewed the non-audit services provided by the auditor and the associated fees incurred; reviewed the risk management and internal controls systems of the Group and its third-party service providers; and reviewed the Committee's terms of reference which are available on the Company's website.
+During the year and up to the date of this report, the Committee has: reviewed financial results for publication; reviewed the performance and effectiveness, objectiveness and independence of the auditor and considered its re-appointment and remuneration; reviewed the non-audit services provided by the auditor and the associated fees incurred; reviewed the risk management and internal controls systems of its third-party service providers; and reviewed the Committee's terms of reference which are available on the Company's website.

-In addition to the above, during the year the Audit Committee took an in-depth review of the Company's risk management and internal controls, including the Company's risk register, updating of the heat risk map, and introducing a top risk (post-mitigation) schedule.
-The Board also undertook a top-down review of risks to ensure that these aligned with the top risks identified by the risk management system's bottom-up approach.
-Lastly, the audit chair held several discussions with the Investment Adviser during the year, and with the Investment Adviser and auditor during the audit of the Company.
+In addition to the above, at the Company's annual and interim reporting stages the Committee reviewed the Company's risk management and internal controls, including the Company's risk register, heat risk map, and top risk (post-mitigation) schedule.
+This included a top-down review of risks to ensure that these aligned with the top risks identified by the risk management system's bottom-up approach.
+The audit chair also held several discussions with the Investment Adviser during the year, and with the Investment Adviser and auditor during the course of the audit.
+Lastly, the Committee held in-depth discussions with the Investment Adviser in relation to transitional arrangements and the future migration of the Company's data following the change of investment adviser to Martley Capital.

-Significant issues considered by the Committee
+Significant issues considered by the Committee Valuation

 The Committee determined that a key area of consideration in relation to the Consolidated Financial Statements of the Group was the valuation of the investment properties, as it is fundamental to the Group's statement of financial position and audited results.
-The 19 properties in the portfolio at the year end were externally valued by qualified independent valuers (using the internationally accepted Royal Institution of Chartered Surveyors ('RICS') Valuation - Professional Standards) and whilst comparable market transactions provide valuation evidence, there are assumptions which involve significant levels of judgement.
-The Committee considered the valuations and these were also discussed with the AIFM, Investment Adviser and auditor during the audit of the financial statements.
-Details of the valuation methodology are contained in note 10 to the Consolidated Financial Statements.
+The 19 properties in the portfolio at the year-end were externally valued by qualified independent valuers (using the internationally accepted Royal Institution of Chartered Surveyors ('RICS') Valuation - Professional Standards) and whilst comparable market transactions provide valuation evidence, there are assumptions which involve significant levels of judgement.
+The Committee considered the valuation, and these were also discussed with the AIFM, Investment Adviser and auditor during the audit of the financial statements.
+Details of the valuation methodology are contained in Note 10 to the Consolidated Financial Statements.